railsware/mailtrap-ruby/README.md

 Change `Mailtrap::Sending::Client` to `Mailtrap::Client`.

-If you use classes which have `Sending` namespace, change them as well.
+If you use classes which have `Sending` namespace, remove the namespace like in the example above.

 ## Development